artigiani della scriptural

 Ciro passed me one of the rods of ebonite used to make the ink feed for the Delta fountain pens.
 Delta use ebonite feeds in their fountain pens because of the superior characteristics.
 They also cut their own feeds to ensure a high level of quality rather than using outsourced parts.

 Not only are the pen bodies and caps made in the workshop, but also all the various bands, rings, clips and levers.
 Only the nibs are made outside Delta's workshop, and those are made to its specifications.
-The fusion nib is fused at the Delta workshop.
+While the regular steel and gold nibs are made elsewhere for Delta, Delta makes the new fusion nib, fused at the Delta workshop.

 Look carefully at a quality pen and the large number of individual pieces become apparent.
 Bands, rings, clips, emblems and levers are all precisely made by Delta.